honklin/Circuit-Python/README.md

 ![Motor](https://user-images.githubusercontent.com/121810694/222774779-1b3d3acd-5a53-4e8f-8368-750f4e633a33.png)

 ### Reflection
 It was very important in this assignment to convert the values from the motor value range (0-65535), to the potentiometer value range (0-255).
 I used the map function to convert the motor values to a 0-225 range so that it matches the potentiometer.
-Without doing this, the motor and potentiometer do not line up and it would be much harder to speed up the motor without that function.
+Without doing this, the motor and potentiometer do not line up and it would be much harder to speed up the motor.